dainst/erga/README.md

 ### MacOS

-If the compilation went wrong try this comand to clean your installation ` mix deps.clean --all && mix deps.compile`
+If the compilation went wrong try this comand to clean your installation ` mix deps.clean --all && mix deps.get`

 ## Learn more